 Favourite Insect Friendly Flowers and Plants – December

 Please read the introductory page in the Real Botany of Desire for the background to why I’m listing the observed insect favourite flowers that bloom during this month, and which seem to be the most popular with the groups of insects which frequent our garden.
 Very few insect friendly flowers are open in December.
-The Hamamelis cultivars we grow certainly attract any of the few flies which might be active on milder days.
-This is H. ‘Robert’ …
+The Hamamelis cultivars we used to grow when I first wrote these pages in 2012 certainly attracted a few of the flies which might be active on milder days.
+This is H. ‘Robert’.

 SDIM6528 (2)